iamgreaser/iceball/README.txt

 mesa.vxl is by Triplefox, and is currently being used to test load/render.

 LICENSING NOTES:
-Buld Then Snip is released under the regular GPL.
+Buld Then Snip is licensed under the regular GNU GPL version 3.
+BtS Lua Components is licensed under the LGPL version 3.
-BtS Lua Components (the base mod + libraries) is released under the LGPL.
+BtS Lua Components contains some content from libSDL, which is licensed under the LGPL version 2.1.

 REQUIREMENTS:
 - a C compiler that isn't crap (read: not MSVC++)